Pankraz76/flawless/plugin-gradle/README.md

 ### Git hook

-If you want, you can run `./gradlew spotlessInstallGitPrePushHook` and it will install a hook such that
+If you want, you can run `./gradlew flawlessInstallGitPrePushHook` and it will install a hook such that

 1. When you push, it runs `spotlessCheck`
 2. If formatting issues are found: